 Welcome to Community Rowing of San Diego.
 Founded in 2012, we are a non-profit group of volunteers committed to expanding access to the sport of rowing in the greater San Diego community.
 Through our USRowing certified volunteer coaches, CRSD provides Learn to Row classes, a competitive high school team, youth camps and after school programs, adult rowing packages, kayak rentals, veterans programs, programs for private groups, and more.
-Using our partnerships with the Port of San Diego, organizations like USRowing and Live Well San Diego, and through generous donations by people like you, Community Rowing of San Diego is dedicated to bringing the sport of rowing to underserved youth and families in our community, thereby improving their fitness and success.
+Using our partnerships with the Port of San Diego, organizations like USRowing, The George Pocock Foundation, and Live Well San Diego, and through generous donations by people like you, Community Rowing of San Diego is dedicated to bringing the sport of rowing to underserved youth and families in our community, thereby improving their fitness and success.
 Regardless of your age, athletic ability, fitness level, or water sport experience, CRSD is eager to get you on the water and engaged in the lifetime sport of rowing.

 Two of CRSD's high school rowers sculling during a gorgeous sunset.

 Take in the beauty and peace of the San Diego Bay while enjoying this low impact sport that exercises 86% of your muscles.

 Our Learn to Row classes start with learning to sweep the stable, dry barge.